You might be wondering if police can legally stop drivers at DUI checkpoints in Michigan. So, are DUI checkpoints legal in Michigan?

 No, DUI checkpoints are not legal in Michigan.
-State law requires law enforcement to have reasonable suspicion or probable cause before stopping a vehicle, making random sobriety checkpoints unconstitutional.
+The state constitution prohibits random stops without reasonable suspicion, making sobriety checkpoints unconstitutional.

 Why Are DUI Checkpoints Illegal in Michigan?